Anju12345hub/crud-dd-task-mean-app/README.md

 ✅ Restart your containers (Docker Compose)

-For running this pipeline, we have to create ### GitHub secrets:
+For running this pipeline,

+### Generate GitHub secrets:

 Go to:
 GitHub → Repo → Settings → Secrets → Actions